philpagel/PCE174-communication/readme.md

 progress and considered non-functional.
 I also don't fully understand all commands, yet so they may have confusing names and/or descriptions.

+## Compatibility

+The program was developed under Linux but it *should* work under Windows and MacOS as well.
+However this is untested.
+Please let me know if you have tried this and I'll at least update this statment.

 ## Connecting to a computer

 The light meter has a mini USB port.
 Upon connection to the computer the